XRPLF/xrpl-dev-portal/content/concept-xrp-ledger-intro.md

 - **[Censorship-resistant transaction processing][]:** No single party decides which XRP transactions are approved or not, and no one can "roll back" a transaction after it has happened.
 As long as those who choose to participate in the network keep it healthy, XRP can be sent and received in seconds.
 - **[Fast, Efficient Consensus Algorithm][]:** The XRP Ledger's consensus algorithm settles transactions in 4 to 5 seconds, processing at a throughput of up to 1500 transactions per second.
 These properties put XRP orders of magnitude ahead of other top digital assets.
-- **[Finite XRP Supply][]:** When the XRP Ledger began, 100 billion XRP were created, and no more XRP can be created since.
+- **[Finite XRP Supply][]:** When the XRP Ledger began, 100 billion XRP were created, and no more XRP can be created after that.
 (Each XRP is subdivisible down to 6 decimal places, for a grand total of 100 quintillion "drops" of XRP.)
 The available supply of XRP decreases slowly over time as small amounts are destroyed to pay transaction costs.
 - **[Responsible Software Governance][]:** The XRP Ledger's software is maintained by a team of world-class developers at Ripple, who maintain the security of the network while adding features and stewarding future developments.
 Ripple acts as a steward for the software and an advocate for its interests, so the XRP Ledger ecosystem has a constructive relationship with governments and financial institutions, not an adversarial one.
 - **[Secure, Adaptable Cryptography][]:** The XRP Ledger relies on industry standard digital signature systems like ECDSA (the same scheme used by Bitcoin) but also supports modern, efficient algorithms like Ed25519.
 The extensible nature of the XRP Ledger's software makes it possible to add and disable algorithms as the state of the art in cryptography advances.
 - **[Smart Features for Smart Contracts][]:** The XRP Ledger has features like Escrow, Checks, and Payment Channels to support building cutting-edge financial applications, especially the [Interledger Protocol](https://interledger.org/).
 This toolbox of advanced features comes with separate double-checks on invariant rules, so even a glitch in the transaction implementation won't cause the XRP Ledger to become inconsistent or corrupt.